open-telemetry/semantic-conventions/docs/exceptions/exceptions-spans.md

 **Status:** ![Stable](https://img.shields.io/badge/-stable-lightgreen)

-The [EventName](https://github.com/open-telemetry/opentelemetry-specification/tree/v1.40.0/specification/logs/data-model.md#field-eventname) MUST be `exception`.
+The event name MUST be `exception`.

 This event describes a single exception.